L'Aparté

 Rue de Lausanne and What It Asks of a Restaurant

 Geneva's starred restaurant tier is small but dense with competition.
 L'Atelier Robuchon operates at two stars and the €€€€ price tier, anchoring the upper end.
 Il Lago holds a single star at the same price level with Italian kitchen authority.
-L'Aparté sits at €€€, which positions it as the more accessible entry point into Geneva's Michelin bracket without retreating from the seriousness that recognition implies.
+L'Aparté sits at €€€, with an average spend of about $95 per person, which positions it as the more accessible entry point into Geneva's Michelin bracket without retreating from the seriousness that recognition implies.
 For visitors working through the city's dining options, that price differential is relevant: you are not choosing between comparable experiences at different costs, but between different tiers of formality and investment.

 The Modern French Frame in a French-Speaking City